 A home warranty may limit your choices.
 When an appliance needs to be replaced, you may not have the option to choose one yourself.
-Not having the option of selecting your own service person could prove to be a liability if you have a conflict or are not satisfied with the quality of the workmanship.
+Not having the option of selecting your service person could prove to be a liability if you have a conflict or are not satisfied with the quality of the artistry.

 Is a Home Warranty Worth It?

-Make no mistake, home warranties are not inexpensive.
+Make no mistake; home warranties are not inexpensive.
 At times they turn out to be more trouble than they are worth.
 They could also end up saving you thousands of dollars at the end of the year.

-At the end of the day, it all depends on the individual homeowner.
+It all depends on the individual homeowner.
 If you are handy and enjoy doing home improvements and repairs, that will limit the number of times you would need to use the warranty.

 Are All Home Warranty Companies the Same?